BrickMMO/tasks/document-conversion.markdown

 - [Set Hackathon](hackathon-set)
 - [System Hackathon](hackathon-system)

-We want to keep a copy of these documents in a easy to read format.
+We want to keep a copy of these documents in a plain text and easy to read format.

 In this task you will be assigned a PDF document or slide deck and you will convert the document to [Markdown](https://daringfireball.net/projects/markdown/).